 - preparing and packing the fruit in sheds to get it ready for distribution

 - driving tractors, forklifts and other machinery.

 Most jobs required skills that can be learnt on the job.
 Some jobs require training, skills or licences – like driving, for example.
 Check what’s needed before you apply.

 The work is rewarding but it can be physically demanding.
 Some jobs may require heavy lifting, bending, climbing ladders and operating machinery.
 The work is often outdoors.

 Plus, you could get a $2,430 bonus for taking up a harvest job this season.
 Find out about the Seasonal Harvest Sign-on Bonus.

 Find a harvest job now

 Ready to apply?
-Head to Working for Victoria, the government’s online job-matching platform to register for jobs and training.Working for Victoria
+Head to the Jobs Victoria online hub, the government’s online job-matching platform to register for jobs and training.Jobs Victoria online hub

 Find the right job for you